imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/MC-GATE Simulations/README.md

 ### Y90 Positron Energy Spectrum

-Defining the positron emission from ⁹⁰Y in GATE is challenging, as neither GEANT4 nor the DECDATA database includes the minor positron branching ratio associated with the $0^+ \rightarrow 0^+$ transition.
+Defining the positron emission from ⁹⁰Y in GATE is challenging, as neither GEANT4 or the DECDATA database includes the minor positron branching ratio associated with the $0^+ \rightarrow 0^+$ transition.

 To address this limitation, the ⁹⁰Y positron activity source was modeled using a theoretically estimated continuous positron energy spectrum based on internal pair production (IPP) (Dryák *et al.*, [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0969804319303689)).